fedhere/PUI2018_fb55/HW4_fb55/README.md

 ## Assignment 3: Finish z-test lab and turn it in as a notebook .

-I am looking for here is: seeing a good Null/alternative hypothesis statement and treatment, with a clear Null and Alternative spelled out AND written out as a formula, and a good interpretation of the Z value you obtain in terms of ability or inability to reject the Null Hypothesis.
+Follow the instructions on the slides as discussed in class.
+You are using the Z test to understand if a (fictitious) implementation of an alternative bus route for (fictitious) bus line X8 improves circulation.
+You know that the priginal bus rout for X8 took 36 +- 6 minutes (mean and standard deviation _parameters_ of the population) and you have a table for the duration of a number of trips with the new bus routes.
+You do not need to import packages or run a pre-written _Z_ test.
+The test is simply the formula below.
+What I am looking for here is: seeing a good Null/alternative hypothesis statement and treatment, with a clear Null and Alternative spelled out AND written out _as a formula_ (spometihing - something >=0 for example), and a good interpretation of the Z value you obtain in terms of ability or inability to reject the Null Hypothesis.

 Here is the forumla

 <img src="Screen Shot 2018-09-26 at 1.14.09 PM.png" align="center" border="0" alt="Z = \frac{\mu_{pop} - \mu_{sample}}{\sigma / \sqrt{N}}" width="154" height="44"/>

 This is also in the slides attached (in a more readable format).

+Acquire the data as needed, measure the statistics for the distribution (the mean of the sample and sample size) and plug them in the formula.
+The number you get, the _Z statistics_ is the number of standard deviations away from the mean of your sample. _Have you set a significance level ahead of time as you should have?_ Then you can compare that probability threshold with the probability of getting a result at least as extreme as the one you got for your Z test.
+Remember that the Z test is returning multiples of the standard deviation of a Normal distribution, so 1sigma corresponds to 68% inclusion, 2sigma 95%, 3sigma 99.7%

-The chapter of [_Statistics In a Nutshell_](https://theswissbay.ch/pdf/Gentoomen%20Library/Maths/Statistics/OReilly.Statistics.in.a.Nutshell.A.Desktop.Quick.Reference.Aug.2008.pdf) that covers these topics is called Inferential statistics.
+The chapter of [_Statistics In a Nutshell_](https://theswissbay.ch/pdf/Gentoomen%20Library/Maths/Statistics/OReilly.Statistics.in.a.Nutshell.A.Desktop.Quick.Reference.Aug.2008.pdf) that covers these topics is called Inferential statistics, including the Z test.
 It is chapter 3 in the hard copies of the book in the CUSP library, but it was moved to chapter 7 in the online book version which is in the link.
 Same content more or less.